 - New staircases to platforms 1 and 2/3 and lifts to platforms 1, 2/3 and 4

 - New station signage, help points, customer information screens and CCTV

-The main works to the station, being carried out by Network Rail are due to be completed in 2018.
+The work, being carried out by Network Rail, was completed in 2018.

 Refurbishment work by Transport for London will involve canopy refurbishment, LED lighting along the length of the platforms and redecoration of the platform fencing.